MarcelSato/DuplicateExercise/README.md

-This is an exercise project, fin duplicate numbers in a List
+This is an exercise project, find duplicate numbers in a List